Virus Antibody Dynamics in Primary and Secondary Dengue Infections: Analysis of equilibrium states and their stability

-To study the stability of the equilibrium state, we linearise the system about the equilibrium points and solve the corresponding Jacobian matrix for eigenvalues.
-If all the real parts of the eigenvalues obtained by solving the characteristic equation are negative it implies that the system is stable in that equilibrium state.
-By linearising the system about $V^{*}$, we get the Jacobian matrix given below following the procedure given in \cite{Lak10}
+Here $\lambda$ stands for the eigenvalues of the Jacobian matrix $J$ given above.
+If the real parts of all the eigenvalues obtained by solving the characteristic equation of $J$ are negative, it implies that the system is stable in that equilibrium state.